sannnir/Project-My-own-Salt-state/README.md

 #### Master (Debian 11):

-Sinco our environment is ready, let's create the SaltStack master-minion architecture.
+Since our environment is ready, let's create the SaltStack master-minion architecture.
 I'm going to start by making updates `sudo apt update` to t001 and then installing the Salt master.

         sudo apt -y install salt-master